MaryAusht/GroupOfVirtualCharacters_Human_Obedience_and_Social_Norm_Adherence_in_Small_Groups/README.md

-# Human Obedience and Social Norm Adherence in Small Groups with Virtual Agents (HCII 2025)
+# GROUP OF VIRTUAL CHARACTERS / Human Obedience and Social Norm Adherence in Small Groups with Virtual Agents (HCII 2025)

 ## Abstract